ucfcbb/RaPID2/README.md

 - **Fail-Safe and Recovery**
   If a specific partition fails (e.g., partition 0 of 10), you can recover by subdividing it further.

-  RaPID v2 uses modular partitioning based on the formula:
+  RaPID2 uses modular partitioning based on the formula:

   ```csharp
   KeyA % totalPartition == currentPartition